In this Article

 This code first creates a collection with the items added in a random order.
 It then copies them into the first column on a worksheet (SortSheet).

-Code then uses the Excel sort function to sort the data in the column into ascending order.
+The code then uses the Excel sort tool to sort the data in the column into ascending order.
 The code could also be modified to sort into descending order.

 The collection is then emptied of data using a For Next Loop.
 Note that the step option is used so that it clears from the end of the collection to the start.
 This is because as it clears, the index values are reset, if it cleared from the start, it would not clear correctly (index 2 would become index 1)

 Finally, using another For Next Loop, the item values are transferred back into the empty collection

 A further For Each Loop proves out that the collection is now in good ascending order.

 Unfortunately, this does not deal with any Key values that may have been entered originally, since the Key values cannot be read